pyne/pyne/docs/usersguide/r2s.rst

 ****************

 Using a simple geometry as a example, here is how we perform R2S calculation.
-The example geometry is composed of four cubes of size 10x10x10 cm3.
+The example geometry is composed of four cubes of size 10x10x10 cm\ :sup:`3`\ .
 It consists of two different materials, the water (in blue) and the steel (in red).
 The upper left cube (in white) is void.
 There is an isotropic monoenergetic (14 MeV) neutron point source in the center of the bottom right cube.
 The model is irradiated by a neutron source with intensitiy of 1e10 n/s for 3.5 days.
 The following content demonstrates the process of caculating the shutdown dose rate of this model at the time of 1 hour after shutdown.